bghammill/bghammill.github.io/ims-01-data/ims-01-lesson-01/index.md

 ## Language of Data

-Hello, and welcome to **Getting Started with Data**!

-In this tutorial we will take you through concepts and SAS code that are essential for getting started with data analysis.

-Scientists seek to answer questions using rigorous methods and careful observations.
-These observations form the backbone of a statistical investigation and are called data.
-Statistics is the study of how best to collect, analyze, and draw conclusions from data.
-It is helpful to put statistics in the context of a general process of investigation:

-- **Step 1**: Identify a question or problem.

-- **Step 2**: Collect relevant data on the topic.

-- **Step 3**: Analyze the data.

-- **Step 4**: Form a conclusion.

-We will focus on **steps 1 and 2** of this process in this tutorial.

-Our learning goals for the tutorial are *to internalize the language of data, load and view a dataset in SAS and distinguish between various variable types and data representations, classify a study as observational or experimental, and determine the scope of inference, distinguish between various sampling strategies, and identify the principles of experimental design.*

 This tutorial does not assume any previous SAS experience, but you should be familiar with SAS from the SAS Bootcamp and will learn more about SAS over the course of the semester in PHS 703.

-## Macros
+## SAS Macros

 Macros in SAS are packages of pre-written code that allow users to perform specific tasks without having to write the code for those tasks themselves.
-We will rely on a few macros in these tutorials to do some simple things like making working copies of course data sets and checking the contents of datasets.
+This may be a new concept to you, but you need to trust me that macros are extraordinary useful.
+We will rely on a few macros in these tutorials to do simple things like making working copies of course data sets and checking the contents of datasets.

 Macros in SAS are identified by the `%` sign.
 For example, if you see `%use_data(census2010)` in a SAS program, this line is calling the `%use_data` macro with the `census2010` argument.
 The name, arguments, and details of the macro can by found by looking at the macro code itself.

 For example, here are 2 macros that we will use frequently in these tutorials:

-* **%use_data(ds)**: This macro makes a working copy of a stored dataset for you to use and modify.
-Indicate the name of that dataset as the argument to the macro.
+* **%use_data()**: This macro makes a working copy of a stored dataset for you to use and modify.
+You indicate the name of the dataset to copy as the argument to the macro.
-* **%glimpse(ds)**: This macro outputs the contents of a dataset
+* **%glimpse()**: This macro outputs the contents of a dataset.
+Again, you indicate the name of the dataset to examine as the argument to the macro.

 It is important to note that these macros are not generally available to use unless and until you define them.
 We will do that by running the following short SAS program every time we start a new tutorial.
 This program tells SAS where the course dataset library is located, how to find the relevant data formats, and defines the two macros described above.